Posterior Tibial Tendon Dysfunction (PTTD)

 - Myerson, M.S., Corrigan, J.

-- Treatment of posterior tibial muscle dysfunction with flexor digitorum longus tendons transfer and calcaneal osteotomy.
+- Treatment of posterior tibial tendons inability with flexor digitorum longus tendon transfer and calcaneal osteotomy.

 - Orthopedics 19:383-388, 1996

 Myerson, M.S.
 Adult acquired flatfoot deformity.
 J. Bone andJoint Surgery.
 78-A;780, 1996

 How to Cure Gout in 24 hours Naturally

 http://draxe.com/ In this video, I'm going to share with you my top 6 home remedies for gout.
 Gout is caused by uric acid build up in the body.
 First I want to go ...

 Johnson, K.A., Tibialis posterior tendon rupture.
 Clin.
 Orthop.
 177:140-147, 1983